vluz/gossip/README.md

-# A clone of gossip (https://github.com/gossip-ink/gossip) to be built via container.
+# A clone of gossip (https://github.com/gossip-ink/gossip) built to a container.

 ### Very hacky way of getting gossip to run locally in a container.